 • Brave GNU WorldAbgeschlossen

-The Brave GNU World was a monthly column issued from 1999 to 2004 that addressed technical and non-technical readers alike.
-Its aim was to provide insights into current projects and developments based upon the philosophy of Free Software.
-The Brave GNU World was translated into nine languages, possibly making it the farthest-spread monthly column worldwide.
+The Brave GNU World was a monthly column published from 1999 to 2004, addressed at both technical and non-technical readers.
+Its aim was to provide an insight into current projects and developments based on the Free Software philosophy.
+The Brave GNU World was translated into 9 languages, making it probably the most widely distributed monthly column in the world.

 • GNU Business NetworkAbgeschlossen